 Instructions

-- Add just enough water to completely cover kabocha, and add Hikari Miso Shio Koji.
+- Add just enough water to completely cover the kabocha.
+Then, add 1 Tbsp Hikari Miso Shio Koji.

-- Bring to a boil then lower the heat to simmer.
-Cook the kabocha until a skewer goes through smoothly, about 4-5 minutes.
+- Bring to a boil, then lower the heat to a simmer.
+Cook the kabocha until a skewer goes through smoothly, about 4–5 minutes.
+Take the pot off the heat.

-- Cover with a lid and set aside to allow the flavor to slowly be absorbed.
-Let the kabocha squash cook slowly with the residual heat while it absorbs flavor from the shio koji.
+- Cover with a lid and set aside to allow kabocha to slowly absorb the shio koji flavor.
+The residual heat will continue to slowly cook the kabocha squash during this time.
 If you overcook the kabocha squash, it will get mushy and lose its shape and appeal.
 You can serve this dish cold, at room temperature, or warm.

 Nutrition